vmware-tanzu-learning/simple-web-app/README.md

 * `/hello` - responds with a canned greeting message, which can be over-ridden using the `GREETING_MESSAGE` environment variable.
+* `/env` - responds with a JSON map of current environment variable settings
 * `/echo` - a GET to this with a query-parameter of `message` echoes back the supplied message
 * `/echo` - a POST to this echoes back the body contents